-Maintenance Entity: Prior to filing a final map, form an entity, or join an existing entity, for the maintenance of the private access roadway and drainage facilities.
-When joining an existing entity, amend and modify (as necessary) the existing entity to equitably incorporate maintenance of the Project improvements.

-- 17. Consistency with County Codes and Standards: Obtain approval of project improvement plans and cost estimates consistent with the Subdivision Design and Improvement Standards Manual (as may be modified by these Conditions of Approval or by approved Design Waivers) from DOT and pay all applicable fees prior to filing of the final map.
+- 9. Maintenance Entity: Prior to filing a final map, form an entity, or join an existing entity, for the maintenance of the private access roadway and drainage facilities.
+When joining an existing entity, amend and modify (as necessary) the existing entity to equitably incorporate maintenance of the Project improvements. - 10.
+Consistency with County Codes and Standards: Obtain approval of project improvement plans and cost estimates consistent with the Subdivision Design and Improvement Standards Manual (as may be modified by these Conditions of Approval or by approved Design Waivers) from DOT and pay all applicable fees prior to filing of the final map.
 Ensure the project improvement plans and grading plans conform to the County Grading, Erosion and Sediment Control Ordinance, Grading Design Manual, the Drainage Manual, Storm Water Ordinance (Ord.
-No. 5022), Off-Street Parking and Loading Ordinance, all applicable State of California Water Quality Orders, the State of California Handicapped Accessibility Standards, and the California Manual on Uniform Traffic Control Devices (MUTCD). - 18.
-Stormwater Management: Comply with the West Slope Development and Redevelopment Standards and Post Construction Storm Water Plan. - 19.
+No. 5022), Off-Street Parking and Loading Ordinance, all applicable State of California Water Quality Orders, the State of California Handicapped Accessibility Standards, and the California Manual on Uniform Traffic Control Devices (MUTCD). - 11.
+Stormwater Management: Construct post construction storm water mitigation measures to capture and treat the 85th percentile 24 hour storm event as outlined in the CA Phase II MS4 Permit and the County's West Slope Development and Redevelopment Standards and Post Construction Storm Water Plan.
+Show detention and/or retention facilities on the project improvement plans to fully mitigate any increased runoff peak flows and volumes in accordance with the County Drainage Manual.
+As an alternative to treating the entire project with a regional treatment system, the project may propose distributed source control measures to be constructed for the roadways, any other impervious surfaces and on each lot with the individual lot building permits to achieve the same effect.
+In which case, a deed restriction shall be recorded with the final map to ensure construction of individual lot source control measures. - Grading or Improvement plans for review by the County Engineer.
+Incorporate the findings of the Report into Grading and Improvement Plans.
+The El Dorado County Grading Design Manual contains standards for content and scope of Geotechnical Reports, however, the County Engineer may require additional or specialized information. - 13.
 Water Quality Stamp: Include a storm water quality message stamped into the concrete on new or reconstructed drainage inlets, conforming to the Storm Water Quality Design Manual for the Sacramento and South Placer Regions, Chapter 4, Fact Sheet SD-1.
-Obtain approval of proposed message from County Engineer prior to construction. - 20.
+Obtain approval of proposed message from County Engineer prior to construction. - 14.
 Regulatory Permits and Documents: Incorporate all regulatory permits and agreements between the project and any State or Federal Agency into the Project Grading and Improvement Plans prior to the start of construction of improvements.